o3de/o3de.org/content/docs/user-guide/engine/az-event.md

 {{< preview-migrated >}}

-The `AZ::Event` template class is used to subscribe to and publish single value messages across the different components of your game\.
-It's designed to replace value\-based event pub/sub patterns that are currently implemented using EBus, only with significantly simpler syntax\.
-There are a number of benefits to this new system, including simpler code, fewer files, removal of aggregate interfaces where a handler only cares about a subset of events, and improved runtime performance when dispatching value changes to registered handlers\.
+The `AZ::Event` template class is used to subscribe to and publish single value messages across the different components of your game.
+It's designed to replace value\-based event pub/sub patterns that are currently implemented using EBus, only with significantly simpler syntax.
+There are a number of benefits to this new system, including simpler code, fewer files, removal of aggregate interfaces where a handler only cares about a subset of events, and improved runtime performance when dispatching value changes to registered handlers.

 `AZ::Event` is defined as a C\+\+ template \(`template <typename...
 Params>`\) in the following header: `%INSTALL-ROOT%\dev\Code\Framework\AzCore\AzCore\Ebus\Event.h`

 `AZ::Event `limitations include the following:
-* The event system is single\-threaded only\.
-Handlers should `Connect()` and `Disconnect()` on the same thread that is dispatching events\.
+* The event system is single\-threaded only.
+Handlers should `Connect()` and `Disconnect()` on the same thread that is dispatching events.
-* Handlers can be bound only to an existing event instance\.
-You can't bind to an event prior to its creation \(the way you can with an address by ID EBus\)\.
+* Handlers can be bound only to an existing event instance.
+You can't bind to an event prior to its creation \(the way you can with an address by ID EBus\).
-* A handler can be bound only to a single event\.
-You can't bind a single handler to more than one event\.
+* A handler can be bound only to a single event.
+You can't bind a single handler to more than one event.
-* There are no return results for handlers\.
-The handler function signature must have a void return result\.
+* There are no return results for handlers.
+The handler function signature must have a void return result.
-* There is no event queuing\.
-A queue can be built as a modular handler wrapper, but in the single\-threaded implementation, all events immediately dispatch to all handlers\.
+* There is no event queuing.
+A queue can be built as a modular handler wrapper, but in the single\-threaded implementation, all events immediately dispatch to all handlers.

 `AZ::Event` provides a `Handler` class and the following explicit constructors:
 + `Handler(std::nullptr_t)`